Sure Dividend

 Dividend Analysis

-On the plus side, the relatively low yield affords the bank better dividend coverage as the payout ratio is in the teens.
-We, therefore, do not see any risk of a negative change in the dividend policy today, but we are also cautious about future growth given the uncertain outlook for Brazil’s economy.
+On the plus side, the bank’s yield is strong at about 6.5%, but we are also cautious about future growth given the uncertain outlook for Brazil’s economy.

 Source: Investor Presentation